Florida Septic Tank (OSTDS) Regulations — FS §381.0065, Chapter 62-6 FAC

 | 5+ bedroom | 1,500–1,600 gallons | +75 gallons |

-These are the practical floor numbers most Florida counties enforce under 64E-6 / 62-6.
-Verify with your specific county because some coastal counties impose higher minimums in high-groundwater zones.
+These are the basic standards that most Florida counties follow under 64E-6 / 62-6.
+Check with your county, as some coastal areas have stricter minimums in high-groundwater zones.

 High Groundwater & Hurricane Considerations

-Florida's water-table conditions shape every OSTDS installation.
-Standard national-default septic designs don't work in Florida, which is why the state rules include supplemental requirements not found in most other states:
+Florida's water-table conditions affect every septic system installation.
+Standard national septic designs don't work here, so Florida includes extra requirements not found in most other states.

 - Mounded dispersal systems are common in south and coastal Florida where groundwater is within 42 inches of grade.
 Gravity-flow conventional drainfields are rare outside the Panhandle and central ridge.